jadijadi/lpic1book/1047_find_system_files_and_place_files_in_the_correct_location.md

 We have already seen this command in detail but lets see a couple of new switches.

 - The `-user` and `-group` specifies a specific user & group
-- The `-maxdepth` tells the find how deep it shoud go into the directories.
+- The `-maxdepth` tells the find how deep it should go into the directories.

 ````
 $ find /tmp/ -maxdepth 1 -user jadi | head